JohnPaton/bottica/core/README.md

-If the list `fcrdns_hosts` list is present but empty, an FCrDNS check will be performed, with a positive verification as long as the IP matches the host's IP list.
+If the list `fcrdns_hosts` list is present but empty, an FCrDNS check will be performed, with a positive verification as long as the IP matches the host's reported IP list.
 If there are hosts listed under `fcrdns_hosts`, then the verification will additionally only succeed if the last part of the hostname matches one of the entries.